Skittss/sumire/README.md

 - [ ] glTF Morph-target support (and their animation)
 - [ ] glTF texture mip-mapping support
 - [ ] Shader Hot-reloading
+- [ ] Proper logging system via lib such as spdlog